 Colorectal cancer clinical trials test new treatment options including drug therapy, surgery, radiation, and combination procedures.
 There are also clinical trials that test new screening methods for early detection and prevention, clinical trials that research ways to prevent cancer recurrence, and there are even clinical trials that try to identify ways of reducing side effects of cancer treatment.

 Before new drugs reach patients enrolled in clinical trials, they go through a multi-phased rigorous laboratory process called preclinical research.
 Without trials, CRC therapies would not evolve to become better and more reliable.
-All current therapies used today are a result of clinical trials!
+All current therapies used today are a result of colorectal cancer clinical trials!

 Clinical trial participation is voluntary and patients can withdraw from a trial at any time if they choose to do so.
 Before joining a trial, the participant must sign an informed consent.
 This is a detailed document with all the trial information.
 Patients often participate in clinical trials because they hope a new treatment will benefit them or they want to contribute to the future of medicine and help find cures.
 Most clinical trials require a patient to qualify or be eligible to participate, based on specific medical criteria.